Runtime Requirements

 that were part of ensemble when placing data in the

 database.
-An example value of SSKEYIN
+An example value of SSKEYIN is:

 export SSKEYIN="model_2,model_3,model_4"

-In the case of multiple SSKEYIN
+In the case of multiple SSKEYIN values, the Client

 API provides a function Client.set_data_source()

-to select which SSKEYIN
+to select which SSKEYIN value is used.
+The

-default is to use the first value of SSKEYIN
+default is to use the first value of SSKEYIN,

 and any value specified using Client.set_data_source()

-must be present in SSKEYIN
+must be present in SSKEYIN when the Client

 is created.

-API provides functions to activate or
+The Client API provides functions to activate or

-deactivate the use of SSKEYIN
+deactivate the use of SSKEYIN and SSKEYOUT.

 These functions are split by the data type